tari/taricorp.net/content/posts/2020/introducing-tihle/index.md

   </figcaption>
 </figure>

 Unfortunately, the future of programming for TI calculators seems to be in peril.
-About a month ago, the news came out that new versions of the OS for the TI-84+ CE (the most recent variant of the 83+ with a color screen and improved eZ80 processor) [will remove support for running native code](https://www.cemetech.net/news/2020/5/949/_/ti-removes-asmc-programming-from-ti-83-premium-ce).
+About a month ago, the news came out that new versions of the OS for the TI-84+ CE (the most recent variant of the 83+ featuring a color screen and improved eZ80 processor) [will remove support for running native code](https://www.cemetech.net/news/2020/5/949/_/ti-removes-asmc-programming-from-ti-83-premium-ce).

 ### Death of a platform